AdrianRossouw/daemon-co-za/_includes/about.md

-I am a full-stack javascript developer with nearly fifteen years of industry experience.
+I am a full-stack JavaScript developer with nearly fifteen years of industry experience.

-I have spent the last several years focusing my attentions on [Node.JS](http://nodejs.org), and have a [wide range of experience]({{site.baseurl}}portfolio) in javascript and related technologies.
+I have spent the last several years focusing my attentions on [Node.JS](http://nodejs.org), and have a [wide range of experience]({{site.baseurl}}portfolio) in JavaScript and related technologies.

 I have also been the co-founder of a PaaS startup, a [valued core contributor](https://drupal.org/node/956624) to [large open source projects](http://drupal.org), and founded a [successful open source project](http://aegirproject.org) of my own.